Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Results

-Figure \ref{fig:duty_cycle}.a) shows the average CV R$^2$ and the confidence intervals for applying different periods T$_{sen}$ and N$_s$ samples to the O$_3$ calibration.
-As it can be seen, in the case of sampling consecutively (solid lines), there is very little worsen in performance from sampling every minute to sampling every 10 minutes.
+Figure~\ref{fig:duty_cycle}a shows the average CV R$^2$ and the confidence intervals for applying different periods $\mathrm{T_{sen}}$ and $\mathrm{N_s}$ samples to the O$_3$ calibration.
+As can be seen, in the case of sampling consecutively (solid lines), there is very little worsening of the performance from sampling every minute to sampling every 10 min.
 From this point, the R$^2$ starts to decrease until it reaches an average CV R$^2$ of 0.87.
-In the case of the 30-minute and 60-minute periods, it should be noted that the sensor is only being sampled twice or once (for N$_s$=1) per T$_{ref}$, so the accuracy may decrease considerably.
-The difference between taking one, five or ten samples is not significant until we sample every 30 to 60 minutes.
-However, as expected, when we take few samples, e.g., N$_s$=1, the confidence intervals are worse, meaning that the quality of the calibration can exhibit variability when only sampling once.
-We note as an example, that in case of having T$_{sen}{=}5$min, the aggregation when calibrating at T$_{ref}{=}60$min is of 12 values.
-This indicates that, in the case of frequent sampling (e.g., T$_{sen}{\leq}5$min), it is not necessary to take more than one sample, but when only sampling fewer times T$_{sen}$ per reference period T$_{ref}$, even if more than one sample is taken, the quality of the calibration is not maintained, since the subsequent aggregation, even if it has more samples in total, these are taken too consecutively in unrepresentative instants.
-For instance, if T$_{ref}$=30min and N$_s$=10, there are 20 samples participating in the aggregation at instant T$_{ref}$ (more than the 12 samples with T$_{sen}$=5min and N$_s$=1) but they are less representative.
-In other words, it is better to sample with fewer samples but more distributed over the period T$_{ref}$, than to sample with more samples consecutively but fewer times at T$_{ref}$.
+In the case of the 30 min and 60 min periods, it should be noted that the sensor is only being sampled twice or once (for $\mathrm{N_{s}}{=}\,1$) per $\mathrm{T_{ref}}$, so the accuracy may decrease considerably.
+The difference between taking one, five, or ten samples is not significant until we sample every 30 to 60 min.
+However, as expected, when we take a few samples, e.g., $\mathrm{N_{s}}{=}\,1$, the confidence intervals are worse, meaning that the quality of the calibration can exhibit variability when only sampling once.
+We note as an example, that in case of having $\mathrm{T_{sen}}{=}\,5\,\mathrm{min}$, the aggregation involves 12 values when calibrating at $\mathrm{T_{ref}}{=}\,60\,\mathrm{min}$.
+This indicates that in the case of frequent sampling (e.g., $\mathrm{T_{sen}}{\leq}\,5\,\mathrm{min}$) it is not necessary to take more than one sample, but when only sampling fewer times $\mathrm{T_{sen}}$ per reference period $\mathrm{T_{ref}}$, even if more than one sample is taken, the quality of the calibration is not maintained, since the subsequent aggregation involves samples, even if it has more samples in total, taken too consecutively in unrepresentative instants.
+For instance, if $\mathrm{T_{sen}}{=}\,30\,\mathrm{min}$ and $\mathrm{N_{s}}{=}\,10$, there are 20 samples participating in the aggregation at instant $\mathrm{T_{ref}}$ (more than the 12 samples with $\mathrm{T_{sen}}{=}\,5\,\mathrm{min}$ and $\mathrm{N_{s}}{=}\,1$) but they are less representative.
+In other words, it is better to sample fewer measurements more distributed over the period $\mathrm{T_{ref}}$, than to sample more measurements consecutively but fewer times at $\mathrm{T_{ref}}$.